Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Additionally, a user-defined event declaration doesn't have any inherent mechanism of its own like a TextBox.
 It simply defines the event's name, any parameters, it may have, and its public accessibility.
 It's up to the programmer to implement the code that raises the event and the code that handles the event when it's raised.

-It's also worth noting that a user-defined event can be raised only from the Class Module of Form or from a stand-alone Class Module.
-However, as I mentioned earlier, in order to capture the event in another module, that module must use the WithEvents keyword to declare a reference to the module that will Raise the event.
+It's also worth noting that a user-defined event can be raised only from the Class Module of a Form or from a stand-alone Class Module.
+However, as I mentioned earlier, in order to capture the event in another module, that module must use the WithEvents keyword, to declare an Instance of the Class Module of the first Form.

 The RaiseEvent statement within the OrderQty_AfterUpdate() event procedure announces the QtyUpdate() user-defined event and passes the OrderQty value as a parameter.
-This QtyUpdate() event is then captured in the second form's module, where the event procedure defined in the second form's module is executed, which validates the OrderQty value.
+This QtyUpdate() event is then captured in the second form's module, the Event Procedure is executed, and validates the OrderQty value.

 This is a simple example of how user-defined events can be used to communicate between different Forms or Class Modules in VBA.